MidnightDreamerX17/skill20/Traits.md

 **Opposed Psionic Discipline (Specific)** - Powers from this discipline are considered to be of a higher power circle.
 For example, being opposed to the Clairsentience discipline will cause *Aura Sight* to become a 5th-circle power.
 A character must start with the ability to use 1st-circle powers and have psionic power points in order to have an Opposed Psionic Discipline.

+**Opposed Terrain Category (Specific)** - The character has a penalty of -2 to all d20 checks while in the terrain category.
+Whether this is some terrain version of the *Enemy God* trait, or mental trauma, or other reason must be determined by both the player and the GM.
+The terrain must be of a category that the party is likely to visit.
+For example, if the GM rules that there are no special planes of existence, then this trait is not allowed to be taken for any Alignment, Elemental, Astral, or Ethereal planes.
+If the GM rules that the world is desertified and has no oceans or large groups of trees, then this trait is not allowed to be taken for any such terrain category.

 **Racist (Specific)** - The character has a penalty of -10 to all interactions with the specified race.
 It must be a civilized and common race.
 The character's Intelligence or Wisdom must be 9 or lower.

 **Sexist (Specific)** - The character has a penalty of -10 to all interactions with the specified sex.
 If the sex is "neutral", "plural", or "other" then the character must be of a race for which this is common, e.g. a Law-Mech being sexist against neuters.
 The character's Intelligence or Wisdom must be 9 or lower.

 **Slow Starter** - The character only rolls 1d10 for initiative, rather than 1d100 + Dexterity score.

 **Spell Failure** - The character must start with the ability to memorize and cast 1st-circle spells in order to have a Spell Failure chance.
 The character has a percentage chance of failing spellcasting while wearing armor, equal to Armor Weight * 5%.
+If their armor exceeds their maximum armor weight capacity, then the spell failure chance is doubled.

 **Static Burn** - The character must not sleep in the same place for more than 3 days in a row.
 Otherwise, they suffer a penalty of -2 to Intelligence and Charisma until they change their dwelling like a proper nomad.